Accident means an event where Injury or death is caused directly and solely by accidental, violent, external and visible means.

 Critical Illness means the diagnosis or undergoing of the following specified medical condition events, or the underlying Illness becoming apparent after the Commencement Date or, in the case of an increase to a Benefit, after the commencement of the increase:

-- heart conditions including Angioplasty, Aortic Surgery, Cardiomyopathy, Coronary Artery Bypass Surgery, Heart Attack, Heart Valve Surgery, Open Heart Surgery, Primary Pulmonary Hypertension, or Triple Vessel Angioplasty; or
+- heart conditions including Angioplasty, Aortic Surgery, Cardiomyopathy (permanent), Coronary Artery Bypass Surgery, Heart Attack (of a specified severity), Heart Valve Surgery, Open Heart Surgery, Idiopathic Pulmonary Arterial Hypertension (of specified severity), or Triple Vessel Angioplasty, or

-- permanent conditions of Blindness, Loss of Hearing, Loss of Independent Existence, Loss of a Single Limb or Loss of Speech; or
+- permanent conditions of Blindness (permanent), Loss of Hearing (permanent), Loss of Independent Existence (permanent), Loss of use of a Single Limb (permanent) or Loss of Speech (permanent), or

-- organ disorders including Chronic Kidney Failure, Chronic Liver Failure, Chronic Lung Failure, Major Organ Transplant, Pneumonectomy or Severe Diabetes; or
+- organ disorders including Chronic Kidney Failure (requiring transplantation or dialysis), Chronic Liver Failure (resulting in permanent symptoms), Chronic Lung Failure (requiring permanent oxygen therapy), Major Organ Transplant (of specified organs), Pneumonectomy or Severe Diabetes Mellitus, or

 Critical Injury means a specified Accidental Injury suffered by you after the Commencement Date or, in the case of an increase to a Benefit, after the commencement of the increase which results in: